 Download Visual Studio 2019 and ensure you choose the Universal Windows Platform development Workload in the Visual Studio installer.

 Open an existing project, or create a new project using the Blank App template under Visual C# -> Windows -> Universal, or the appropriate template for your language projection.

-You can optionally check "Include prerelease" to see the latest prerelease versions that include experimental new features.
+Check the "Include prerelease" checkbox to see the latest prerelease versions that include experimental new features.

 a.
-If you don't have other application resources, add
+If you don't need other application resources, add the WinUI resources element

-Add a reference to the toolkit to XAML pages and your code-behind pages.
+Add a reference to the WinUI package to both XAML pages and/or code-behind pages.

 In your XAML page, add a reference at the top of your page

 In your code (if you want to use the type names without qualifying them), you can add a using directive.

 When you add a NuGet package to a C++/WinRT project, the tooling generates a set of projection headers in your project's

 \Generated Files\winrt folder.
 To bring those headers files into your project, so that references to those new types resolve, you can go into your precompiled header file (typically